 You need to plumb it up using an Ajax Valve teed on the cold side of the coil, which is the bottom of the coil.

 An open vent is needed, extending at least 2 metres above your radiator, this needs to be teed into the hot side of the coil, being the top.
 Ideally vented out on your roof so hot water and steam can exit to the stormwater.
 The vent is just an open 15mm copper pipe.

 Fill the loop up with the town supply water.
 Turn the Ajax pressure screw until the water exits out the top of the open vent, then turn it back one turn.
 Stopping the water from flowing out the vent.
 This is called the water head.

 Next is bleeding the air out of your radiator, until only water exit the bleeding valve at the top end of the radiator.

 Light the heater, The heater needs to be running at 400C to heat water around 85-100 degrees C.

 If your using a pump turn it on to circulate the water, or you will hear a few bangs as the hot water trys to move the stubbon cold water, if your using thermosyphon system.
-This is the noise of the water being pushed up the pipes, it will stop once the water stars moving.
+This is the noise of the water being pushed up the pipes, it will stop once the water warms up and starts moving.

 If the bangs carry on, then there will be an airlock in the radiator so bleed the radiator more until only water exits.

 If nothing comes out the bleed valve, then the Ajax Valve needs to be turn on further until it does.